Seismic refraction processing using the GRM method

 Dromochrone of a 2 layers model with V2>V1.

-Situations in which dromochrone flexural point does not occur i.e., does not contain a refraction, cannot be interpreted with refraction tomography.
-Flexion can occur with a sharp inflection point or in a softer manner but must be present.
-A sharp inflection point may indicate a well-defined interface (e.g., the cover placed on the non-altered bedrock) while a progressive increase in velocity with depth is detected with softer dromochrone flexure.
+Situations in which the dromochrone breakpoint does not occur, i.e., does not contain a refraction, cannot be interpreted with refraction tomography.
+The break point may occur with a sharp inflection point or in a softer manner, but must be present.
+A sharp break may indicate a well-defined interface (e.g., the soil cover placed on the bedrock), while a softer dromochrone break will show a progressive increase in velocity with depth.

-The following image, represents dromocores that do not show the correct bending, indicating instead an increase in arrival times with increasing distance.
+The following image, represents dromocores that do not show the correct bending (break point), indicating instead an increase in arrival times with increasing distance.

 This dromochrone arrangement does not fit the interpretation with the refraction technique.
 Using SmartTomo the resulting profile would often be just a row of cells whose velocity would try to optimize arrival times through direct waves only.

-This situation should be identified already in the campaign to understand if it could be due to acquisition problems (e.g., poorly evident first arrivals) or to actual characteristics of the site and therefore the need to perform different surveys.
+This situation should be identified already in the field during the survey to understand if it could be due to acquisition problems (e.g., poorly evident first arrivals) or to actual characteristics of the site and therefore the need to perform different type of surveys.

 Traveltimes curves that show no refraction and may leads to a wrong tomographic profile